 Toyota also resorted to proximity targeting in order to reach potential buyers of their new model.
 The goal was to stimulate them to visit local Toyota stores.
 As a result, 1,200 potential buyers reached with the help of their beacon-based targeting actually visited the store.

 Our smartphones have changed how we shop, work, socialize, and live.
-It’s no wonder that so many businesses are taking on the challenge of proximity marketing.
+It’s no wonder that so many businesses are taking on the challenge of mobile proximity marketing.

 Wonder how to use proximity marketing for your business goals?
 Contact us and we’ll gladly help you!